Upper School Curriculum Guide

 Environmental Literature

 Who is most hurt by environmental degradation and abuse and who benefits?
 In this course we’ll examine what contemporary world literature has to say about environmental racism, ecofeminism, and toxic colonialism.
 We will be attentive to such issues as the social construction of nature, globalization, and urban ecological issues.
 We will ask: What is the role of art in the struggle for social change?
 Our study will focus on the intersection of environmental issues and various systems of social injustice, especially racism, sexism, and economic inequity.
 Materials for this course—novels, poems, stories, films, documentaries, art— come from diverse racial and national locations, including South Africa, multicultural U.S., India, China, Iraq, and Guatemala.
-In conjunction with other seminar courses in the department, this course will help prepare students for the AP Literature & Composition exam.
+In conjunction with other seminar courses in the department, this course will help prepare students for the AP Literature & Composition and/or AP Language & Composition exam.
 (1/2 unit)

 From Sophocles to Spike Lee: Greek Drama Across the Ages